google/filament/filament/README.md

 and extract into a directory of your choosing.
 Binary releases are suffixed with the platform name, for example, `filament-20181009-linux.tgz`.

-Create a file, `main.cpp` in the same directory with the following contents:
+Create a file, `main.cpp`, in the same directory with the following contents:

 ```
 #include <filament/FilamentAPI.h>